NguyenAndrew/jaz/README.md

 example1.zip
 ```
 .
-├── api.json                   # The entrypoint for a jaz file (api.json is the default entrypoint name)
+├── api.json                   # The entrypoint for a jaz file (api.json is the default entrypoint name/filetype)
 ├── shop1.txt
 ├── shop2.txt
 ├── shop3.txt